ENVS 497: Undergraduate Internship

 - Respond to all correspondence from the Internship Coordinator in a timely manner.

-- Employer Final Evaluation: make sure your supervisor completes and submits this form to the Internship Coordinator
+- Employer Final Evaluation: send from and submitted to the Internship Coordinator at the end of the internship experience

 - Attend the class component of ENVS 497 in the fall semester.